neuhausj/EdgeTX-log-viewer/README.md

-# EdgeTX-log-viewer
+# Flight-log-viewer
-This tool gives a quick overview of all the EdgeTX logs uploaded.
+This tool gives a quick overview of all the Ethos or EdgeTX logs uploaded.

 It displays the following data:
 * Number of flightlog uploaded